 The process of effective selling will be examined from both theoretical and practical perspectives.
 The career opportunities available in sales will be examined.
 The focus of the course will then shift to the management of the firm's sales force.
 Sales policy and planning as they pertain to recruiting, selecting, training, leading, and motivating the sales organization will be examined in a global context.
 Contemporary technological, legal, and ethical issues in sales will be explored.
-Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
-Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).
+Prerequisites: MKTG 605 Marketing Management, MKTG 615 Marketing, MKTG 615B Advanced Marketing Essentials, or MKTG 658 Marketing Management.

-MKTG 668 Business-to-Business Marketing (2)
+MKTG 668 Business-To-Business Marketing (2)

 This course is designed to improve the student's ability to resolve issues and discover opportunities in selling to other businesses.
 There will be broad coverage of current issues in industrial marketing, such as the importance of developing long-term relationships.
 The topics of distribution, pricing, sales force management, and strategic market and product selection will receive special attention.
 Other current issues such as just-in-time delivery systems will be discussed.
-Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
-Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).
+Prerequisite: MKTG 605 Marketing Management, MKTG 615 Marketing, MKTG 615B Advanced Marketing Essentials, or MKTG 658 Marketing Management.